About Making A Museum KC

 Through a multidisciplinary approach—blending history, architecture, and art—the Kansas City Museum will create an educational and civic environment where diverse individuals and communities come together to understand and appreciate Kansas City’s past, present, and future.

-The Museum will be a steward of Kansas City’s history, inspiring people to connect, collaborate, create, and engage in thoughtful citizenship that will bolster Kansas City’s transformation and growth.
+The Museum will be a steward of Kansas City’s history, inspiring people to connect, collaborate, create, and engage in thoughtful citizenship to bolster Kansas City’s transformation and growth.

 The Visitor Experience